solaranamnesis/william-thomson/treatise-on-natural-philosophy-2/full-text-german.md

 ne an LANE

 K On the Steady Motion of Theomprekeible Fluids.
 Camb.
 Phil.
-Trans. .„ 1842.
+Trans. ."
+1842.
-_**) M&moire sur les lois de l’Equilibre du Fluide Ethere.
-Journal de l’Ecole Polytechnique, 1834.
+_**) M&moire sur les lois de l'Equilibre du Fluide Ethere.
+Journal de l'Ecole Polytechnique, 1834.

 *%+*) Siehe Thomson, on the Equations of the Motion of Heat referred to